sls1005/FundamentalBrowser/README.md

 * To keep things simple, new windows are implemented in this app as new tasks/activities.
 Using more than one window may consume a lot of system resources due to this reason.
 Hence, new windows are not created automatically in most cases.

 * For security concerns, JavaScript is automatically disabled by default when opening a URL from within another application.
 This can be changed in settings.
-In addition, this app will not load a URL from an intent unless its scheme is `http:` or `https:`.
+In addition, this app will not load a URL from an intent unless its scheme is `http:` or `https:` (and currently, only the latter will be successfully loaded).
 The latter rule is not enforced for URLs from a webpage or for URL/URIs loaded manually by the user.

 * Remember to (or not to) update your 'System WebView.'
 It may affect the behavior of this application.